Experience the exquisite beauty of Wineglass Bay, without the crowds, on The Wineglass Bay Cruise on the Schouten Passage II.

 Birds

 If you’re a keen birdwatcher, make sure you pick up the area’s bird spotting guide from the park’s entry station on the way in.
 Owing to the varying ecosystems in Freycinet there are many species of birds that either inhabit or fly through the park.
 The Moulting Lagoon is a RAMSAR wetland sanctuary and home to black swans, waterfowl and a range of other migratory birdlife.
 You may also be lucky enough to see a white-bellied sea-eagle gliding overhead or large Australasian gannet diving for food in the ocean.
 They range from large predator species such as the brown falcon (Falco berigora) to smaller species including the fairy-wren (Malurus cyaneus) and flame robin (Petroica phoenicea).
+Flocks of yellow-tailed black cockatoos are also a common sight, their loud calls echoing through the trees.
+If you’re near the coast at dusk, you may be lucky enough to spot little penguins returning to their nests after a day at sea.
 There are also several species which are listed on the TSP Act.

 Camping and Accommodation